Crown of the Head hair transplant: is it viable?

 While some people often return to work the next day, many people choose to take a few days off.
 This will depend on each case, as there will be some small crusts on the transplanted area for up to 2 weeks, which will eventually fall off.

-5 FACTORS CONSIDERED IN THE VIABILITY OF HEAD CROWN HAIR TRANSPLANT
+5 FACTORS CONSIDERED IN THE VIABILITY OF CROWN OF HEAD HAIR TRANSPLANT

 Because it is a complex procedure, the plastic surgeon who will perform the crown hair transplant will ask you some important questions to determine how advanced the hair loss is and how good the results will be after the hair graft.

-Any of these factors can influence the viability of crown hair transplant.
+Any of these factors can influence the viability of crown of head hair transplant.
 After the first visit with the doctor, he will determine if it is possible to do it and if it will be successful.
+But make sure you go to a hair transplant clinic with experience and the best facilities like Cancun Hair Restoration, so get an appointment with us now!